elijahgreenstein/command-line-teaching/docs/source/tutorial/upload.rst

 Upload materials to Canvas
 ============================================================

-In this tutorial, we will use the CLT toolkit to upload our course materials to Canvas LMS.
+In this final part of the tutorial, we will use the CLT toolkit to upload our teaching materials to Canvas LMS.

 The upload tool
 ------------------------------------------------------------